What every best String Trimmers has:

-At Popular Mechanics, Roy Berendsohn tests the Echo SRM-225i (Est. $220), identical to the Echo SRM-225 save for an upgraded starter, in a six weed eater torture test to see which one would run the longest without losing effectiveness, and the Echo prevails.
+At Popular Mechanics, Roy Berendsohn tests the Echo SRM-225i (Est. $260), identical to the Echo SRM-225 save for an upgraded starter, in a six weed eater torture test to see which one would run the longest without losing effectiveness, and the Echo prevails.
 "The Echo began the test with some vibration, but it settled in nicely and ran smoothly, cutting with nearly explosive power and torque," Berendsohn says.
 "As its performance improved, we just drove it harder and harder until it outran everything else along the horse fence."

-If you'd prefer a gas string trimmer that's a little lighter, a little cheaper and has a curved shaft instead of a straight one, the Stihl FS 40 C-E (Est. $150) looks like a good alternative.
+If you'd prefer a gas string trimmer that's a little lighter, a little cheaper and has a curved shaft instead of a straight one, the Stihl FS 40 C-E (Est. $160) looks like a good alternative.

 Despite the low price, this 25 cc, 17-inch weed eater is packed with power.
 Testing awards it top marks in all cutting tasks, including the ability to cut down tall grass and weeds without issue.
 It's part of Ryobi's Expand-It system, and can accept attachments such as a cultivator, blower and hedge trimmer.
 It's judged by the experts to be easy to handle and control; it's also quieter than most gas trimmers -- though that doesn't mean that ear protection is optional, only that it won't disturb neighbors quite as much.
 The trimmer is covered by a three-year warranty for home use, but only 30 days for commercial use.

-User reviews are middling, but that's a step up from what we see with other gas weed whackers in this price range.
-It earns a score of 3.8 stars at HomeDepot.com, with around 77 percent of owners saying that they would recommend it.
+User reviews are good, and a notch -- and more typically several notches -- up from what we see with other gas weed whackers in this price range.
+It earns a score of 4.1 stars at Home Depot, with around 83 percent of the nearly 740 owners that review it saying that they would recommend it.
 Some of the issues voiced by the minority that are less pleased seem to be related to problems that are common with gas trimmers -- though perhaps not common to those new to the challenges that a gas-fueled garden tool presents.
 A few also report receiving trimmers that were defective out of the box.